Create and assign SCEP certificate profiles in Intune

 Storage of certificates provisioned by SCEP:

-• macOS - Certificates you provision with SCEP are always placed in the system keychain (System store) of the device.
+• macOS - Certificates you provision with SCEP are always placed in the system keychain (also called system store or device keychain) of the device, unless you select the user deployment channel.

 • Android - Devices have both a VPN and apps certificate store, and a WIFI certificate store.
 Intune always stores SCEP certificates in the VPN and apps store on a device.
 Use of the VPN and apps store makes the certificate available for use by any other app.